seu-as-code/seu-as-code.archetype/README.md

 For a more detailed description on how to further customize the build file please see the [documentation](https://seu-as-code.github.io/).

-## Developing with SEU-as-Code
+## Developing with SEU-as-code

 ### Project Layout
-The default SEU-as-Code project comes with a predefined project layout.
+The default SEU-as-code project comes with a predefined project layout.
 In essence, it is nothing more than a Gradle project.
 The project contains a `build.gradle` file and brings it's own Gradle wrapper.
 Additionally, there are the following directories:

 Directory name | Description